pathlabs99/TrackMate-APK/README.md

 ## Security Note
 The app requires permission to install from unknown sources as it's distributed directly rather than through the Play Store.
 This is normal for direct APK installations.

-## Support
-If you encounter any issues during installation, please open an issue in this repository.